cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/5-server-side.md

 So what's next?
 The Cosmos is vast, with lots of projects, people and concepts to discover:

 * Reach out to the community.
-* Contribute to the Cosmos SDK, IBC, and Tendermint BFT consensus development.
+* Contribute to the Cosmos SDK, IBC, and CometBFT development.
 * Get support for enterprise solutions which you are developing.

 Head to the [What's Next section](/academy/whats-next/index.md) to find useful information to launch your journey into the Cosmos universe.